-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=

 Asia

-Less than one percent of Asia's kindred are Baali, the Clan has had some
+Less than one percent of Asia's kindred are Baali, the

-success in the island states (Japan, Taiwan, and the Philippines) but has
+success in the island states (Japan, Taiwan, and the Philippines)

 largely failed to infiltrate the Asian kindred of the mainland.